braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/managing_canvases/archiving_canvases.md

 To stop a Canvas from sending or to remove it from your dashboard, you can archive a Canvas.
 Go to the **Canvas** page, click the <i class="fas fa-gear"></i> gear icon next to the selected Canvas, and click **Archive**.

-There are also bulk actions you can use, such as archiving multiple Canvases, by checking the boxes next to the Canvases and selecting the revelant button.
+There are also bulk actions you can use, such as archiving multiple Canvases, by checking the boxes next to the Canvases and selecting the relevant button.

 ![][1]